In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Cut the fennel bulb in half lengthwise and cut away the core; thinly slice the halves crosswise.

-- Cut or tear the lavash into 1-inch pieces; save the remaining lavash for another use.
+- Cut or tear 1 lavash into 1-inch pieces; save the remaining lavash for another use.

 - Rinse the chickpeas and pat dry.